code-423n4/2024-01-renft/README.md

 forge test --gas-report
 ```

+For an overview of the testing suite, please refer to this [doc](https://github.com/re-nft/smart-contracts/blob/3ddd32455a849c3c6dc3c3aad7a33a6c9b44c291/test/README.md).

 > If forge fails to run, please confirm you are running the latest version.
 This
 > was tested with forge `0.2.0`.